What Are Social Institutions? Learn with the Definition & Examples

 Social institutions play a significant role in shaping gender and racial norms and values.
 For instance, the family is a social institution that plays a vital role in the socialization of children.
 The family is where children learn social norms, values and expectations about gender and race.

 However, social institutions influence how we perceive ourselves and others and can perpetuate or challenge inequalities.
-It is paramount to understand how social institutions shape these norms and values to work toward promoting inclusivity and social justice.
+It is paramount to understand how social institutions shape these norms and values to work toward promoting inclusivity and the social justice definition.

 What Are the Five Major Types of Social Institutions?